markuszm/npm-analysis/README.md

 Callgraph Creation

 Use package-callgraph.tar.gz (from data dumps).
-See here for a dump: https://drive.google.com/open?id=1syXJruTBECWTkAJVCktjbmUx_569IwhE
+The dump was previously uploaded to a Google Drive.
+If you are still interested in the dump, create a GitHub issue and I will do an re-upload.
 Unpack and run `docker-compose -f package-callgraph.yml up -d` to spin up the neo4j database with the package callgraph

 Now you can run queries inside web interface under `localhost:7678`.
 The password for the login is npm.